Crook's Corner (restaurant)

 Defunct restaurant in Chapel Hill, North Carolina, U.S.

 Crook's Corner was a Southern restaurant in Chapel Hill, North Carolina.
 The business was named one of "America's Classics" by the James Beard Foundation Awards.
-It opened in 1982 and closed in 2021, during the COVID-19 pandemic.
+It opened in 1982 by Bill Neal and Gene Hamer.
+Neal operated the restaurant as its chef until his death in 1991.
+From 1993 until his retirement in 2019, Bill Smith served as the restaurant's chef.
+Crook's Corner closed in 2021, during the COVID-19 pandemic.

-The restaurant was noted for Atlantic Beach Pie, which was created by its chef, Bill Smith, in 2011.
+The restaurant was noted for Atlantic Beach Pie, which was created by Smith in 2011.